diaa/apg-workshop/_entries/02-02 connecting-db.md

 psql
 ```

-You should connect to the postgres without any parameters
+You should be able to connect to PostgreSQL without specifying any parameters.

 **Task Hints**
 You can also use the connection string shown in the Azure Portal in the Connection String tab.
 Using libpq variables is another option to ease your work with Postgres.

-While you have the psql connected to the database, let's run some quries:
+While you have the psql connected to the database, Let's run some queries:

 ```sql
 SELECT version();
 ```
 You should be able to read the PostgreSQL version.

-Create table with some random data:
+Create a table with some random data:

 ```sql
 DROP TABLE IF EXISTS random_data;